 Excess Funds (continued)

 The Board shall not purchase any investment on a margin basis or through the use of any similar leveraging technique.
 In addition, the amount of money the District invests at any time in one (1) or more of the categories/options 5, 6, 7, 11, and 12 listed above shall not exceed twenty percent (20%) of the total amount of money invested.
-The amount of money the District invests in categories/options 10, 11, and 12 above shall not, aggregately, exceed forty percent (40%) of the total money invested.
+The amount of money the District invests in categories/options 10, 11, and 12 above shall not, aggregately, exceed forty percent (40%) of the total money invested, unless the investment is in a mutual fund consisting solely of the investments authorized above, or any combination thereof.

 At the time the investment is made, no more than five percent (5%) of the total amount of money invested by the District shall be invested in any one (1) issuer unless: